Airbnb PM interview (questions, process and prep)

 Thankfully, the right preparation makes all the difference.
 So we’ve scoured the internet for interview reports from real Airbnb PM candidates, in order to put together this ultimate guide to Airbnb product manager interviews.

-We’ll outline the company’s hiring process, interview questions, and key preparation resources to help you maximize your chances of success.
+We’ll outline the company’s hiring process, example interview questions, interviewing tips, and key preparation resources to help you maximize your chances of success.

 Click here to practice 1-on-1 with PM ex-interviewers